-A Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU), is a document that describes the terms of a cooperative agreement between two or more parties, as well as the goals of the cooperation.
-A MOA typically marks the beginning of a collaborative project, and is an opportunity for stakeholders to outline their visions, conduct debates, and resolve issues.
+A Memorandum of Agreement (MOA), or Memorandum of Understanding (MOU), is a document that describes the terms of a cooperative agreement between two or more parties, as well as the goals of the cooperation.
+A MOA typically marks the beginning of a collaborative project and is an opportunity for stakeholders to outline their visions, conduct debates, and resolve issues.
 A MOA is normally not considered to be a legal contract.
-The main difference is that a contract is an agreement where something of value is exchanged (for example goods or labor).
-A MOA is an agreement for parties to work together to meet an objective, without necessarily exchanging anything.
+The main difference is that a legal contract is an agreement where something of value is exchanged (for example goods or labor); a MOA, on the other hand, is an agreement for parties to work together to meet an objective without necessarily exchanging anything.